 The following courses are offered once each year in the semester listed and must be taken in sequence unless granted permission by the course director and Program Director.
 The course plan is the same for the standard, pre-med and pre-PA options.

 Fall Semester Course Credit Hours

 AHMT 3400 Clinical Chemistry I 4

 AHMT 3405 Clinical Bacteriology I 4

-AHMT 3470 Hematology I 4
+AHMT 3455 Principles of Immunology 4

 AHMT 3110 Professional Issues in CLS 1

+AHMT 4300 Applied Statistics and Research 3